UoMCodeReview/forum/guidelines_for_reviewers.md

 ### Long functions/methods

-- Functions should be as short as possible.
+- Functions should be as short as possible, this improves readability and modularity.
-  Readability an modularity.
-- Functions should do one thing.
+- Functions should do one thing - this facilitates testing.
-  Facilitates testing.

 <a id="obscure"></a>